Central Bucks School District: Community School

-The district controls the Central Bucks Community School – a school for children in the summer.
+The district controls the Central Bucks Community School.
 It offers camps for children and second learning opportunities as well as before and afterschool child care programs at the elementary schools.

 CBTV

 Central Bucks Television, CBTV, was launched in the spring of 2006.
 CBTV is managed by Central Bucks School District in cooperation with the James A. Michener Art Museum and the Mercer Museum of the Bucks County Historical Society.
 The mission of CBTV is to provide the Central Bucks community with educational television programming featuring an emphasis on the area's heritage, arts, cultural life and accomplishments of the students and teachers in our public schools.
 Some shows include Parent Connections, High School Highlights, World of Guitar, and the Local Scene.
 Most of the shows are produced and filmed by students at the district's three high schools.
 It can be seen on Comcast Channel 28 and Verizon FIOS Channel 40.
 Direct TV does not currently carry CBTV.